 It's common for products to be benchmarked against a competitors.
 But this can leave doubts about bias – was the worst benchmark product chosen to give a favourable comparison?
 Were other products also tested yet omitted because they performed too well?

 I’m contrast, every product tested using the XtraMild test becomes part of a database.
 The results are anonymised and placed into categories such as facial wash or shampoo.
 The tested product can then be compared against other products in that category.
 The comparison is free from influence from the commissioning brand.

 This update had been planned for two years, but a couple of things stopped us from going ahead straight away.
 First, we had to wait until a small formulation change was complete, or our results wouldn't be valid in the future.
 And as a self-funded brand, our resources were going on R&D for new product launches during that time.
 Once all of that was out of the way, we ran the test.

 The results were fantastic and showed our cleanser to be non-irritating – the gentlest of five categories.

 It also maxed out the score, meaning no other product scored higher.

 Around 54% of all other facial cleansers in the database involved some level of irritation.
 Most of those were in the third category – mild to moderately irritating.

 As the data is anonymous, we don't know what these products are or what claims they make.
 We also don't know how the tested products reflect what you might find on the shelf.
 But the data shows that all products are not equal – there is a range of mildness.

-It's worth mentioning, too, that XCellR8's two-year research included tests on a range of facial cleansers and bars. found one popular product that claimed to be milder than competitors actually wasn't.
+It's worth mentioning, too, that XCellR8's two-year research included tests on a range of facial cleansers and bars found one popular product claiming to be milder than competitors actually wasn't.